Healthy lifestyle changes can help reduce cholesteroland minimise your risk of developing heart disease. Here are 10 tips to get you started.

 Replace saturated fats

 Replace saturated (unhealthy) fats in your diet with unsaturated (healthy) fats.
-For example, use soft tub margarine, olive, Canola, avocado, grape seed and sunflower oil (amongst other) in food preparation or over salads instead of hard brick margarine/butter/ghee, cream or coconut milk.
+For example, use soft tub margarine, olive, canola, avocado, grape seed and sunflower oil (amongst others) in food preparation or over salads instead of hard brick margarine/butter/ghee, cream or coconut milk.

 Cut down on trans fats

 Although trans fats are found naturally in small amounts in various animal products (e.g. beef, pork, lamb, milk, butter), they can also be formed in a manufacturing process that is widely used in the food industry to make margarine, shortening and commercial cooking oils.
 It is also found in baked goods (pastries, biscuits, cakes) and other processed foods in the form of partially hydrogenated vegetable oils.

 Fortunately, in South Africa, products are now required by law to limit trans fats to an acceptable level of 2% or less, providing consumers with healthier choices.

 Ensure an adequate intake of fibre by eating at least 5 servings of fruit and vegetables daily.
 Legumes (beans, peas and lentils) are high in fibre and a good source of protein – try to include it in your diet at least 3 times a week.

 Exercising regularly helps to increase your HDL (good) cholesterol.
 The Heart and Stroke Foundation SA recommends 150 minutes of moderate-intensity exercise every week.
 This can include brisk walking, jogging, swimming and cycling – aim to be breathless, not speechless.